 Professor Wynand Steyn and Professor Schalk Els of EBIT are working to realise an African city where smart roads talk to smart cars to reduce traffic congestion and to ensure the safety of passengers and cargo.

 This can help in areas such as agriculture and logistics, where transporting food can be improved to reduce wastage or damage to fresh produce.

 Concepts such as Engineering 4.0 can be realised with projects that seek to improve the crop of civil engineers available in South Africa.
-One such effort is the national road materials reference and training laboratory under construction at the University of Pretoria.
+One such effort is the national road materials reference and training laboratory built at Engineering 4.0 at the University of Pretoria.